kristinemlarson/gnssrefl/README.md

 - wum : Wuhan, multi-GNSS, not rapid
 - gps : will use GPS broadcast
 - gps+glos : will use JAXA orbits which have GPS and Glonass (usually available in 48 hours)
-- gnss : will GFZ orbits, which have four main constellations (available in 3-4 days?)
+- gnss : will use GFZ orbits, which have four main constellations (available in 3-4 days?)

 What if you do not want to install the fortran translators?
 Use -fortran False on the command line.